Jered Weaver: 2004 draft and minor leagues

-Los Angeles Angels of Anaheim
+Los Angeles Angels of Anaheim / Los Angeles Angels (2006–2016)

 2006–2007

 He made his MLB debut on May 27, 2006, starting against the Baltimore Orioles.
 He pitched seven shutout innings, striking out five, and earned the victory.
 This was followed with three more consecutive victories.
 Despite his success, when Bartolo Colón returned from the disabled list, Weaver was bumped out of the rotation and sent back down to the minors.
 He was recalled to the majors on June 30, 2006, when the Angels designated Weaver's brother Jeff for assignment.

 Weaver continued his impressive performance, at one point lowering his ERA to 1.12 after six starts.
 He won his first nine decisions at the start of his major league career, tying the American League record set by Whitey Ford in 1950.
 Weaver recorded his first loss on August 24, 2006, when he lost to the Boston Red Sox, despite allowing only one earned run in seven innings pitched, a home run to David Ortiz.
 He finished the season with an 11–2 record and a 2.56 ERA and placed fifth in the American League Rookie of the Year Award voting.